 Paid Summer Internships for Credit (Required)

-Students with substantial professional experience may request an internship waiver from the PSM program's director.
+Students with substantial professional experience may request an internship waiver from the MPA program's director.
 Those granted approval must substitute an elective for the internship requirement.
 Download the waiver form.

 Powell School Washington Semester for Graduate Students